sedol1339/files/abstracts.md

     - A big contribution of this paper is classifying what kind of limits are possible

 Yang, Z., Yu, Y., You, C., Steinhardt, J., & Ma, Y. (2020).
 Rethinking Bias-Variance Trade-off for Generalization of Neural Networks. arXiv, 2002.11328.
 Retrieved from https://arxiv.org/abs/2002.11328v3

+    - We study double descent and confirm that variance is unimodal or bell-shaped
+    - This occurs robustly for all models we considered
+    - Accuracy drops on OOD data comes from increased bias
+    - Deeper models decrease bias and increase variance (for both IID and OOD data)
+    - Increasing model depth may help combat the drop in OOD accuracy

 Zhao, M., Zhu, Y., Shareghi, E., Vulić, I., Reichart, R., Korhonen, A., & Schütze, H. (2020).
 A Closer Look at Few-Shot Crosslingual Transfer: The Choice of Shots Matters. arXiv, 2012.15682.
 Retrieved from https://arxiv.org/abs/2012.15682v2